doswelleth-zz/beginners-academy/blog.md

 People should, too, then have the respect of being addressed and appropriated based on their requests.
 These ideas, while free-thinking and info-modern, maximize trust in the individual and minimize the necessity to trust in others.

-It is counterintuitive but think about what strengthens a system and the relationships between individuals within a system over time.
+It is counterintuitive but this is what strengthens a system and the relationships between individuals within a system over time.
 Strong people enforce strong realities and have the capacity to maintain strong relationships.
 The transition from dependence on trusted-third parties to decentralized crypto-systems maintained by strong participating actors is a work in progress.

 Systems are, after all, easier to design than psychologies.
 However, better systems are required.